Button-Down Collar Golf Polo Shirts: Polo vs Woven, 4-Button & Fit Checks

 • Collar style: button-down collar (collar points button to body)

-• If you mean a full-button-front style, name it clearly as full button down golf shirts (and specify woven vs knit)
+If you truly mean a full button-front style, name it clearly as full button down golf shirts, and specify woven vs knit.

-That one clarification can save you a full round of sampling.
+That single clarification can save a full round of revisions.

 Polo vs woven: which lane should you develop?